klarsen1/NBA_RANKINGS/readme.md

 ### Where to Find the Model Predictions

 All rankings and scores can be found in [this github repo](https://github.com/klarsen1/NBA_RANKINGS).

-The easiest way to extract the model details is to directly read the raw files: <https://raw.githubusercontent.com/klarsen1/NBA_RANKINGS/master/modeldetails>.
-See R examples below.
+The easiest way to read the predictions with, for example, R is to directly read the raw CSV files: <https://raw.githubusercontent.com/klarsen1/NBA_RANKINGS/master/rankings> (see R examples below).

 The predictions will be updated weekly with a new time-stamp.

 There are two main files of interest:

--   game\_level\_predictions\_2016-MM-DD.csv -- Game-level predictions for each future game.
+-   game\_level\_predictions\_YYYY-MM-DD.csv -- Game-level predictions for each future game.
--   rankings\_2016-MM-DD.csv -- team rankings and predicted win rates.
+-   rankings\_YYYY-MM-DD.csv -- team rankings and predicted win rates.

-In addition, the [modeldetails directory](https://github.com/klarsen1/NBA_RANKINGS/tree/master/modeldetails) has detailed information on the underlying mechanics of the model.
+In addition, the [modeldetails directory](https://github.com/klarsen1/NBA_RANKINGS/tree/master/modeldetails) has information on the underlying details of the model.
 See more details below on how to use this data.

 How the Model Works
 -------------------